databendlabs/openraft/guide/src/getting-started.md

     fn install_snapshot(meta, snapshot)
     ```

-The APIs have been made quite obvious and there is a good example
+The APIs have been made quite obvious, and there is a good example
 [`ExampleStore`](https://github.com/datafuselabs/openraft/blob/main/example-raft-kv/src/store/mod.rs),
 which is a pure-in-memory implementation that shows what should be done when a
 method is called.

-### How do I impl RaftStorage correctly
+### How do I impl RaftStorage correctly?

 There is a [Test suite for RaftStorage](https://github.com/datafuselabs/openraft/blob/main/memstore/src/test.rs),
 if an implementation passes the test, openraft will work happily with it.